shaileshmamgain5/TwoStageRate/README.md

          TwoStageRate.with(MainActivity.this).incrementEvent();

-**( optional)** On receiving feedback, any action can be done on the feedback using feedbacklistener
+For now you need to add a feedback listener wherever you want to listen for feedback (see below how).
+You may want to add a feedback listener to this as well.

+         TwoStageRate.with(MainActivity.this).incrementEvent()
-         twoStageRate.setFeedbackReceivedListener(new FeedbackReceivedListener() {
+         .setFeedbackReceivedListener(new FeedbackReceivedListener() {
               @Override
               public void onFeedbackReceived(String feedback) {
                   Toast.makeText(MainActivity.this, feedback, Toast.LENGTH_SHORT).show();
                   }
+              };

+**( optional)** On receiving feedback, any action can be done on the feedback using feedbacklistener.
+There are two types, one with feedback only as an argument and one with feedback and rating as argument.

+         //Feedback listener giving back only the feedback twoStageRate.setFeedbackReceivedListener(new FeedbackReceivedListener() {
+              @Override
+              public void onFeedbackReceived(String feedback) {
+                  Toast.makeText(MainActivity.this, feedback, Toast.LENGTH_SHORT).show();
                   }
+              }

+         //Feedback listener with rating information as well twoStageRate.setFeedbackWithRatingReceivedListener(new FeedbackWithRatingReceivedListener() {
+            @Override
+            public void onFeedbackReceived(float rating, String feedback) {
+                Toast.makeText(MainActivity.this, "Rating :" + rating + "Feedback :" + feedback, Toast.LENGTH_SHORT).show();
+            }
+        });

 **( optional)**However if you want to costumize all three diologs as per your app specific text, you can do it like this (You may want to include it inside such a function to be called from 'onCreate(.. ':